Hey Kids (Start Here)

 “I’d like to speak with you privately,” he says, “regarding your proposal.”

 Lightcap hesitates.
 For two reasons.
 One, his British accent has caught her attention as being out of place in a meeting and institution as thoroughly and overwhelmingly American as this one.
-Two, his word-choice suggests a terrible pick-up line and that would be so deeply, deeply disappointing that she is certain it would take her days to recover.
-But it might not be that; it might be something else because there’s an unmistakable gravitas to this man that doesn’t come from his height or his uniform but that comes straight from his eyes, his bearing, his quiet steps in a long hallway.
+Two, his word choice suggests a terrible pick-up line and that would be so deeply, deeply disappointing that it would take days for her to recover.
+But there’s an unmistakable gravitas to this man that doesn’t come from his height or his uniform but that comes from his eyes, his bearing, his quiet steps in a long hallway.

 “Strictly professionally,” he adds, as if sensing her concern.
 “Just—not in this building.”